SUN-RAT/Algorithm/CodeForces/Round_1019_Div2_3of6/F.md

 ## Output

-- For each test case, output $n$ integers, the $i$-th of which is the maximum bitwise nor among all subarrays of $a$ containing index $i$.
+- For each test case, output $n$ integers, the $i$-th of which is the maximum bitwise NOR among all subarrays of $a$ containing index $i$.

 ## Upsolving